Sondheim on Sondheim: Background

 The revue is based on a show titled Moving On devised by David Kernan, and produced in 2000 (Kernan also conceived Side By Side By Sondheim).
-Moving On ran at The Bridwell Theatre, London, for 32 performances from July 19 to August 19, 2000.
+Moving On ran at the Bridewell Theatre, London, for 32 performances from July 19 to August 19, 2000.
 The show featured some narration recorded by Sondheim; a CD of the show was released but did not include the Sondheim narrations.
 In 2001, Moving On premiered in the U.S. at The Laguna Playhouse in California.
-David Kernan, repeated his roles as conceiver and director.
+David Kernan repeated his roles as conceiver and director.
 Three Sondheim vets, Teri Ralston (Company), Ann Morrison (Merrily We Roll Along) and David Engel (Putting It Together), led the revue with Christopher Carothers and Tami Tappan also in the cast.

 Under a new title, Opening Doors, the show had several performances in New York at Carnegie Hall's Zankel Hall in September and October 2004.

 Lapine conceived a version of the revue in 2008, titled Sondheim: a Musical Revue, to help celebrate the 40th anniversary of Alliance Theatre company in Atlanta, Georgia.
 This was structured as a multimedia revue, incorporating "original and archival commentary" from Sondheim.
 The revue was promoted as taking audience members "to the very heart of Sondheim's life and work."
 The production was canceled when producers failed to raise sufficient funding to cover expensive and "extensive technical requirements for film and multi-media projection" during a major recession.